Academic Handbook Operations

 Statement of Intent

-1. This Policy affirms Northeastern University London’s (the University’s) commitment to safe and efficient waste management, to reduce, reuse and recycle waste produced, and to ensure compliance with and all legal requirements relating to waste management.
+1. This Policy affirms Northeastern University London’s (the University’s) commitment to safe and efficient waste management, to reduce, reuse and recycle waste produced, and to ensure compliance with all legal requirements relating to waste management.

 2. The University will promote environmental and recycling issues as an integral element of its activities and demonstrate its commitment to continual improvement.